HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 We, therefore, aim to establish a general framework for co-processing bundles and provide a specific use case example for co-processing 10X V2 scRNA-seq datasets.

 ### Definitions

 **Data Aggregation and Processing Set (DAPS)**: A representation identifying data in the DSS that need to be co-processed.
 The term deliberately does not impose an implementation, to allow for future flexibility.

 **Unique Library Identifiers**: A unique identifier (string or numeric) that globally identifies each library preparation for sequencing data.
-Most frequently this corresponds to the pre-amplification library.

-**MR**: Metadata requirement
+**Co-processing (of data)**: Providing data as input to a single pipeline invocation

+**MR**: Metadata Requirement.
+The term refers to specific metadata requirements for bundles to be able to process in analysis.

 ## User Stories